URGENT HELP HIDE

 We understand that a diagnosis has multiple and important meaning for young people, and this can be very individual and personal to them.

-If a child or young person has their needs identified, understood and met, we expect that distress will reduce.
+If a child or young person has their needs identified, understood and met, we expect that distress and risk will reduce.

 Does my child need a diagnosis for me to apply for Disability Living Allowance?